Würzburg: World War II bombing

 On 16 March 1945, about 90% of the city was destroyed in 17 minutes by firebombing from 225 British Lancaster bombers during a World War II air raid.
 Würzburg became a target for its role as a traffic hub and to break the spirit of the population.

 All of the city's churches, cathedrals, and other monuments were heavily damaged or destroyed.
 The city centre, which mostly dated from medieval times, was destroyed in a firestorm in which 5,000 people perished.

 Over the next 20 years, the buildings of historical importance were painstakingly and accurately reconstructed.
 The citizens who rebuilt the city immediately after the end of the war were mostly women – Trümmerfrauen ("rubble women") – because the men were either dead or still prisoners of war.
 On a relative scale, Würzburg was destroyed to a larger extent than was Dresden in a firebombing the previous month.
+Today the whole of the old town is cited as a cultural heritage site after decades of rebuilding and reconstructions.

 Battle of Würzburg

 On 3 April 1945, Würzburg was occupied by the U.S. 12th Armored Division and the U.S. 42nd Infantry Division in a series of frontal assaults masked by smokescreens.
-The battle continued until the final Wehrmacht resistance was defeated on 5 April 1945.
+The battle continued until the last German resistance was defeated on 5 April 1945.

-Mass stabbings occurred in 2016 and 2021.